 A description of any substantive differences in planned actions and actual implementation of these actions.

-No substantive differences in planned and actual implementation.
+No substantive differences in planned actions and actual implementation of these actions.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.